Chapter 10 : Year 1: May 2nd, 1999

 “I’m sure he’s with us today,” she said.
 “Maybe even more so than usual.”

-Harry barely had time to enter through the gates before a pair of massive arms embraced him, almost lifting him off the ground.
+Back at the entrance gates, Harry barely had time to set foot on the Hogwarts grounds before a pair of massive arms embraced him, almost lifting him off the ground in the process.
 He grunted in pain, and then sighed in relief as Hagrid sat him back down – he could breathe again.
 Hagrid smiled at him, his black eyes brimming with tears.

 “Look at yeh!” he cried.
 “Yeh’re all grown up, Harry!”